Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/custom_viz.md

 - Make a new GameObject in your scene named `Visualizer`.
 Add the newly created PoseTrailVisualizer component to the Visualizer GameObject.

-- TODO: if you are still using the dfeualt visualizer...
+    - If you have the `DefaultVisualizationSuite` in your scene from the previous tutorial, the necessary components are already added and you can move to editing the script.

-- TODO: else....
-In order to toggle on visualizations, you will also need the `VisualizationsTopicsTab` component.
-Add this component to your Visualizer GameObject.
+    - If you do not have the `DefaultVisualizationSuite` in your scene, you will also need the `VisualizationsTopicsTab` component in order to add the `Topics` tab to your HUD.

+    On your `Visualizer` GameObject, add the `VisualizationsTopicsTab` component now.
 This component extends the ROS Connection HUD to show options for visualizations on registered topics.

     > Learn more about the HUD TEMP LINK [here](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.message-visualizations/Documentation~/README.md#the-hud).

 - Creating a new script will create a template that automatically inherits from [MonoBehaviour](https://docs.unity3d.com/Manual/class-MonoBehaviour.html) with the basic using directives.
 To turn this script into a visualizer, we'll need to reference the additional required packages.
-This includes the generated messages, ROS Geometry for coordinate conversions, URDF importer for robot drawings, and, of course, message visualizations.
+This includes the generated messages, ROS Geometry for coordinate conversions, and, of course, message visualizations.

     Open your newly created script for editing.
 At the top of the script, import these namespaces: